tatumamckinnis/DNA/README.md

 **Question 2:** Report your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation.
 Do the benchmark timings support the hypothesis that the runtime complexity of `cutAndSplice` when using `StringBuilderStrand` is O(bS)?
 Explain your answer.
 Be specific and refer to your data.

-**Question 3:** Based on the discussion of complexity in this writeup and the implementations of `cutAndSplice` and `LinkStrand`, what should the big O runtime complexity of `cutAndSplice` using `LinkStrand` be in terms of `b` and `S`?
+**Question 3:** Based on the discussion of complexity in this writeup and the implementations of `cutAndSplice` and `LinkStrand`, what should the big O runtime complexity of `cutAndSplice` using `LinkStrand` be in terms of b and S?
 Explain your answer, referencing the implementation of `LinkStrand`.

 **Question 4:** Report your `standardBenchmark` and `newBenchmark` results using the `LinkStrand` implementation.
 Do the benchmark timings support your hypothesis about the runtime complexity of `cutAndSplice` when using `LinkStrand` from the previous question?
 Explain your answer.
 Be specific and refer to your data.